Protests at White House target Biden’s NATO war summit

 Flying under the news radar this week is the fact that President Joe Biden is leading, starting Wednesday, a meeting of NATO chieftains in Washington who are planning to ramp up by many tens of billions of dollars how much they will spend annually on war and destruction around the world.

-The demonstrations in Washington opposing the war summit, particularly its plans for Ukraine, reflect U.S. public opinion on the Ukraine war and on many other issues.
+The demonstrations in Washington opposing the war summit, particularly its plans for Ukraine, reflect U.S. public opinion on the Ukraine war and many other issues.
 A recent Economist poll showed Americans supporting negotiations to end the Ukraine war by a 68–8-point margin.

-The protests in D.C. started with day-long teach-ins at a church July 6.
+The protests in D.C. started with day-long teach-ins at a church on July 6.
 On July 7, demonstrators were out in force, descending on the White House to protest the NATO gathering, which was called ostensibly to “celebrate” the alliance’s 75th anniversary.
 NATO was designed to cut socialist countries out of the post-war construction of a peaceful non-aligned Europe and to instead impose U.S. military control over as much of the continent as possible to counter the Soviet Union, which had been a crucial factor in the world democratic victory over fascism.

 The socialist countries formed the Warsaw Pact in response, but that alliance dissolved at the end of the Cold War.
-Rather than likewise dissolving itself, NATO instead armed itself to the teeth with all the latest high-tech weapons, including nuclear ones, and expanding eastward to swallow up what been the Warsaw Pact countries.
+Rather than likewise dissolving itself, NATO instead armed itself to the teeth with all the latest high-tech weapons, including nuclear ones, and expanded eastward to swallow up what had been the Warsaw Pact countries.
 Led by the U.S., and contrary to promises made at the end of the Cold War, NATO expanded right up to the borders of Russia.
-This was a major contributing factor to the war in Ukraine, since Russia would not accept a NATO presence in that country along with its presence along its borders elsewhere.
+This was a major contributing factor to the war in Ukraine since Russia would not accept a NATO presence in that country along with its presence along its borders elsewhere.

 The NATO leaders this week plan to ratify a host of Biden-proposed policies, including pumping more money into modernizing nuclear weapons, reaffirming sending billions of dollars of military aid every year to Ukraine, and official NATO silence on the Israeli war against Palestinians in Gaza and elsewhere.
 Some countries are expected to break with that last aim, specifically Germany, regarding the ongoing genocide in Gaza.